cython/cython/docs/src/userguide/faq.rst

 How do I implement a single class method in a Cython module?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Answer**: Cython-defined methods don't bind by default, regardless from where they are referenced.
-Because of this the following does not work:
+**Answer**: As of Cython 3.0, Cython-defined methods bind by default.
+That means that the following should work:

 ::